ChristianIvicevic/openapi-client-generator/README.md

 The order of these features does not reflect any priorization.

-* Generate a map of operation ids to their path if you want to open a Pandora's box and have the need to reference those directly
 * Introduce `io-ts` for runtime validation of received responses
 * Introduce automatically generated mappers for responses for when an API uses snake case but you prefer camel case in your source code